 A Zero Trust Approach to Meet Today’s Network Security Demands

-So, what is a ZTNA solution?
+What is a ZTNA solution?

 A ZTNA solution is designed to implement and enforce an organization’s zero trust policy, with regular authentication of devices and users.
 Access to applications, services, and data by remote users is only permitted if they require that specific access to perform their duties.
 This dramatically decreases an organization’s exposure to cyber threats and is a very different approach from that provided by traditional VPN security, which grants users full access to the network via the internet, leaving IP addresses and users exposed to attacks.